forestgrape/coronavirus/spread_analyses.md

   * unadjusted the Covid incidence were near the same 5.67 versus 5.66 (Table 2)
   * adjusted the risk for parents with children in school was about 15% [OR 1.15; CI95 1.03–1.27] higher if adjusted with logistic regression(Table 1)
 * "Among lower secondary teachers the infection rate doubled relative to upper secondary teachers [OR 2.01; CI95 1.52–2.67].
 This spilled over to the partners of lower secondary teachers who had a higher infection rate than their upper secondary counterparts [OR 1.30; CI95 1.00–1.68]."
+> #### Comment
+> It is not clear that the observed slightly increased Covid incidence of parents/teachers of lower secondary school children results from transmission from the children, it could also be attributed to parents visiting the school and a following transmission between adults.

 ### Summary Stein-Zamir